RELIEVE FATIGUE | Herbal Ignite - About Health | Blog

 - Improved health.

 Herbal Ignite for Men and Women is an over-the-counter dietary supplement taken daily with food.
 It helps relieve fatigue and stress in both men and women.
-Herbal Ignite for Men also increase men’s health and libido, boosts testosterone levels and improves nerve function and genital blood flow.
-Herbal Ignite for Women supports pre-menstrual tension and menopause, helps restore hormone levels to a healthy balance and improves libido.
+Herbal Ignite for Men also increase men’s health, and improves nerve function and genital blood flow.
+Herbal Ignite for Women supports pre-menstrual tension and menopause, helps restore levels to a healthy balance.

-The three key herbs in Ignite for Men – Tribulus Terrestris, Horny Goat Weed and Avena Sativa – have been used in traditional medicine for centuries to rejuvenate men’s sexual and hormonal health.
-The herb Tribulus Terrestris, in particular, has also been found to naturally boost testosterone levels and is available in capsule form in herbal supplements like Herbal Ignite.
+The three key herbs in Ignite for Men – Tribulus Terrestris, Horny Goat Weed and Avena Sativa – have been used in traditional medicine for centuries to rejuvenate men’s intimate health.
+The herb Tribulus Terrestris is available in capsule form in herbal supplements like Herbal Ignite.

 In the last 30 years, the traditional use of these herbs has been supported by some scientific studies, but there is still a lot we don’t understand about how exactly the active ingredients in these herbs work.

-- Tribulus Terrestris lifts testosterone levels and improves sexual activity and muscular strength.
+- Tribulus Terrestris lifts improves intimate activity and muscular strength.
 It also generates male energy, confidence and stamina and men using Herbal Ignite report an improved sense of wellbeing.
-While Tribulus Terrestris supports and assists the body's natural production of testosterone it should be clearly understood that it is not a hormone supplement.
-By promoting the production of the body's own hormones, it works only within the body's natural limits to help men achieve their strength and muscular potential.
-Tribulus Terrestris will not cause the body to indefinitely produce increasing amounts of testosterone – rather, it balances natural hormone levels.
+It works only within the body's natural limits to help men achieve their strength and muscular potential.

 Herbal Ignite for Women contains four key ingredients:

 - Damiana is the key fatigue and stress fighter in Herbal Ignite for Women.
-Known as the ‘ultimate feel good herb’ for women, it combats fatigue, relaxes the body, reduces stress and anxiety, lifts mood and enhances sexual response.
-It also helps balance female hormone levels, control hot flushes and is renowned for its libido enhancing qualities.
+Known as the ‘ultimate feel good herb’ for women, it combats fatigue, relaxes the body, reduces stress and anxiety, lifts mood and enhances intimate response.
+It also to control hot flushes and is renowned for its desire enhancing qualities.

 - Dong Quai is known as ‘the women’s herb’ or ‘female ginseng’ because it is recognised in traditional Asian medicine as an excellent all-purpose women’s herb.
 It is used to calm nerves, relieve anxiety and mood swings, aid in the treatment of various skin conditions, promote youthfulness, reduce stress and is also considered effective in treating cancer.
 It also helps restore hormonal balance, improve menstrual regularity and relieves PMS and hot flushes.

-- Horny Goat Weed has been used in traditional medicine as an aphrodisiac to increase libido, improve sexual response and function and create a feeling of wellbeing during menopause.
+- Horny Goat Weed has been used in traditional medicine as an aphrodisiac to improve intimate response and function and create a feeling of wellbeing during menopause.
 Horny Goat Weed has been used since ancient times to promote physical and mental energy.
-It stimulates libido by enhancing sexual response and orgasm, relieves symptoms associated with PMS and menopause, balances hormones, relieves stress and aids in the treatment of osteoporosis.
+It stimulates desire by enhancing intimate response and orgasm, relieves symptoms associated with PMS and menopause, relieves stress and aids in the treatment of osteoporofsis.
 Horny goat weed contains a flavonoid called Icariin that assists to increase nitric oxide levels relaxing genital muscles in men and women, promoting erections and orgasms.
-Horny goat weed influences the stress hormone cortisol to help relieve stress.
+Horny goat weed influences cortisol to help relieve stress.

-Herbal Ignite has been used successfully by thousands of men and women in New Zealand and Australia to help beat stress and fatigue, boost libido and sexual satisfaction.
+Herbal Ignite has been used successfully by thousands of men and women in New Zealand and Australia to help beat stress, fatigue and satisfaction.
 It is 100% natural and free of unpleasant side effects.
 It is made in New Zealand to the highest standards, with thorough testing and guarantees of no adulteration or undeclared ingredients.

 Disclaimer.
 This information is provided for general informational purposes only and does not substitute for the advice provided by your medical professional.
 Always seek specific medical advice for treatment appropriate to you.
 Individual results may vary and are not guaranteed.